hugofloresgarcia/miid/README.md

 ### reading: Constant Q Paper
-Notes are in: `readings/week1/const_q.md`
+Notes are in: `readings/week1/const_q.md` an unrelated question: In the VGG paper, they say that a stack of two 3x3 convolutional layers (without spatial pooling in between) has an effective receptive field of 5x5. why?

 ### coding skill
 Show me a PCA dimensional reduction scatter plot of the ISED dimensions.
 Take an audio file, split into 1-second chunks.
 Represent as ISED dimensions (based on MFCCs) and show a scatter plot where each point represents a single one-second chunk.
 Ideally, this should be an easy command line thing you run (could be a Jupyter notebook or an Colab thing).